EmilyCook321/music-app/README.md

 # music-app
-Music app built with Javascript
+Basic music app built with Javascript.

-All sounds from zapsplat.com
+All sounds from zapsplat.com.